BenjaminRound/Krita-Apply-Filter-Adjustment-Layer-to-Selected-Layers/README.md

 *   Select **exactly ONE** filter layer.
 *   Select **one or more** paint layers.
-*   Layers must have a parent node (cannot be at the absolute root of an empty document).

 > ⚠️ **Warning:** This operation handles destructive flattening and cannot be undone easily with a single `Ctrl+Z`.
 Consider duplicating your layers or saving your document before running the script.